 Wo Schiffman.
 2018

-Encaustic painting is a painting technique that uses heated beeswax, tree resin (damar) and pigments to paint (or print) on porous surfaces such as wood, stone, paper and animal hides.
+Encaustic painting is a painting technique that uses heated beeswax, tree resin (damar) and pigments to paint (or print) on porous surfaces such as wood, stone, and paper.

-It dates back over 2,000 years and has been used by the Egyptians on Sarcophagi and temple paintings; the Greeks and Romans on stone, ceramics and animal hide surfaces and eventually moved into Europe as a way of creating archival paintings on wood and paper (the hot beeswax, tree resin and pigments last much longer than oils, tempura and other types of painting.)
+It dates back over 2,000 years and has been used by the Egyptians on Sarcophagi and temple paintings; the Greeks and Romans on ceramics and eventually moved into Europe as a way of creating archival paintings on wood and paper (the hot beeswax, tree resin and pigments are naturally archival.)

-In the past century, several famous painters used encaustics: Jasper Johns (Monotypes), Diego Rivera (murals), WassilyKandinsky, etc. With the availability of new materials encaustics is enjoying a resurgence in the international painting community.
+With the availability of new materials encaustics is enjoying a resurgence in throughout the US and international painting communities.